wieslawsoltes/Core2D/docs/studio-property-controls.md

 ## Bounds and history

 `BoundsInspectorViewModel` derives from `ReactiveObject`.
 It reads and writes existing `PointShapeViewModel` instances without replacing point identity.
 X/Y translate both points.
-Width/height preserve the original corner orientation and resize from the left/top bounds.
+Width/height preserve the original corner orientation and resize about the selected nine-point anchor; the default anchor remains top left.
 Optional aspect locking uses the current non-zero ratio; zero dimensions remain editable without division by zero.

 A bounds change records one before/after snapshot in the document's `IHistory`.
 Undo callbacks retain the original points, not the disposable inspector adapter, so undo and redo remain valid after selection changes or view detachment.
 The adapter releases all point subscriptions when detached or replaced.
 Non-finite, coincident-identity and excessively large coordinates are not edited.